firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-10-22-radio-static.md

 You look worse than I do and I am the one with severe traumatic brain damage.

 I’m sorry that I was such a slob when we lived together.
-You deserve a girlfriend who throws away take out boxes before they grow patches of fuzzy mold inside.
+You deserve a girlfriend who throws away take-out boxes before they grow patches of fuzzy mold inside.

 I’ve found all these lost things here: the stuffed bunny I had as a kid, spare change, dozens of single socks.
 You kept joking that there was a dimensional portal in the washing machine that swallowed single socks.
 Nope.
 They are all here.
 Most things I’ve found are pretty random but, between the hairpins and the countless pens that the nurses keep losing, I found the necklace your mother gave you when you were sixteen that went missing during the move.
 I put it in your purse while you were sleeping in the chair next to my hospital bed.